krzentner/language-world/data/gpt-3.5-turbo/chain_md/door-open-3.md

-The steps to pull the door open reliably are:
+To pull the door open reliably, the robot should perform the following steps:
-1. Put the gripper mostly above the door handle.
+    Steps:  1.
+Put gripper around door handle  2.
+Pull the door open First, the robot should put the gripper around the door handle.
-2. If the gripper is not almost vertically aligned with the door handle, put the gripper above the door handle.
+    - When the robot's gripper is not around door handle and the robot's gripper is open, the robot should put gripper around door handle.
-3. Once the gripper is almost lined up, closing it should line it up all the way.
+    Once the gripper is around the door handle, we can just pull the door open.
-4. As long as the gripper is still vertically aligned with the door handle, keep pulling.
+    - When the robot's gripper is around door handle, the robot should pull away from the door.